jckuester/awsweeper/README.md

 # AWSweeper

 AWSweeper wipes out all (or parts) of the resources in your AWS account.
-What to delete is controlled with a yaml file (see [test.yml](test.integration/test.yml), for example).
-Resources can be filtered by their tags or IDs using [regular expressions](https://golang.org/pkg/regexp/syntax/).
+The resources to be deleted can be filtered by their tags or IDs using [regular expressions](https://golang.org/pkg/regexp/syntax/).

-Currently, AWSweeper [can delete many](#supported-resources), but not all resources.
-We are working on it!
+AWSweeper [can delete many](#supported-resources), but not all resources yet.

+We are working on it.
+Happy erasing!

 ## Usage

     awsweeper [options] <config.yml>

-To see the options available run `awsweeper --help`.
+To see options available run `awsweeper --help`.

-## Filter resources
+## Filter resources for deletion

-Resources to be deleted are filtered with a yaml configuration.
+Resources to be deleted are filtered by a yaml configuration (see [test.yml](test.integration/test.yml)).

-Have a look at the following example:
+To learn how, have a look at the following example:

     aws_security_group:
     aws_instance: